Graduate School Commencement Information

 Seating and Elevators

 Master’s candidates will be seated on the west side of the floor (between sections 5-7).
-Candidates will walk across the stage to the east to receive your diploma.
+Candidates will walk across the stage to the east to receive your diploma cover.

 Doctoral and terminal degree candidates, along with hooding professors, will be seated on the east side of the floor (near sections 19 and 20).
-Candidates will walk across the stage to the west to be hooded and receive your diploma.
+Candidates will walk across the stage to the west to be hooded and receive your diploma cover.

 Seating for wheelchair users is located in sections 9 and 17.
 Seating is not reserved and is available on a first-come, first-served basis.
 There is also handicap seating for those with mobility issues in sections 13 and 14.
 Access to lower rows in each section will be available prior to and following the ceremony by using the elevator; access is not possible during there ceremony.
 Seating on the coliseum floor is reserved for degree candidates only.